 The U.S. site was originally designed and graded for a typical industrial-business park development.
 Prior to being acquired as part of the new airport border crossing project, some basic infrastructure, including storm drains and sewage utility lines had already been installed.
 Therefore the storm drain system had to be designed around these existing lines (locations & depths), increasing the complexity of the system.

 Civil engineering firm Latitude 33 Planning & Engineering sought efficient, space-saving solutions that would meet stringent stormwater treatment regulations, accommodate existing utilities and treat a large capacity of storm water prior to discharge from the site.
-Latitude 33’s use of Bio Clean’s products on other challenging sites allowed them to specify the Bio Clean Water Polisher and MWS Linear as dependable and proven options.
+Latitude 33’s use of Bio Clean’s products on other challenging sites allowed them to specify the Bio Clean Water Polisher and Modular Wetlands System Linear (MWS Linear) as dependable and proven options.